flyseddy/Monty_Hall_Game_Show_Sim/README.md

 # Monty Hall Game Show Simulation

-Program that simulates the Monty Hall Game Show problem to prove the 66.6% behind switching to the other door.
+Program that simulates the Monty Hall Game Show problem to prove the 66.6% chance behind switching to the other door.

 ## Installation
 No packages required to install, you just need to import the Random Class.